I had wanted today’s article to align with the celebration in the U.S. of Martin Luther King, Jr.

 I will end with a quote by Rabbi Nachman of Breslov.
 (I used to sing it to my children as a lullaby, and, some nights, I still do.)
 It has to do with not giving the birds a place in our hair for nesting – not indulging fear.

-This past Friday, my colleague Rabbi Rachel Josephs, explained to me that the words, the way I have known the quote, were not accurately the words that the great rabbi said.
+This past Friday, my colleague Rabbi Rachel Joseph, explained to me that the words, the way I have known the quote, were not accurately the words that the great rabbi said.
 The original phrase had the verb “to be afraid” in a reflexive conjugation; meaning, “to cause ourselves to be afraid.”
 The way most people know the phrase changes the verb from hitpael making it easier to sing, but misses the key to staying unafraid – not stoking the flames.

 Here is the quote as the Breslover rebbe meant it – and it is what I wish you for in this week:

-Remember not to cause yourself extra fear.
+must remember not to cause themselves extra fear.